 But the adverbial construction has been rarer, and some now consider it incorrect.
 In the sentence you cite – “She knew the English language very well, such that she wrote a whole book about it” – the “such that” construction is being used in an adverbial way.

 In this case, “such that” answers the question “How well did she know English?”
 The sentence is definitely awkward.
-Better: “She knew the English language so well that she wrote a whole book about it.”
-Whether this “such that” usage is grammatically incorrect is a matter of opinion.
+Better: “She knew the English language so well that she wrote a book about it.”
+Whether this “such that” usage is grammatically acceptable is a matter of opinion.